Skip to main content

 Context: A note on architecture and packages

 • mipsel: Refers to processor architecture.
 It stands for 'Microprocessor without Interlocked Pipeline Stages, Little Endian.'
-The Omega2 features a Little Endian MIPS Processor
+The Omega2 features a Little Endian MIPS Processor.

 • .ipk Format: Represents an IPK (Itsy Package) file, a packaging format for software distribution.
 It is designed for Linux-based systems, especially in embedded devices.

-Why are Packages Helpful?
+Why are packages helpful?

 • Capabilities Enhancement: Packages offer access to a wide range of pre-built functionalities and tools.
 Hence, instead of building from scratch, developers can incorporate the existing packages to extend the capabilities of the project.